-The East Harlem Teaching Residency, a partnership between the East Harlem Tutorial Program (EHTP) and Hunter College School of Education, is a highly selective teacher training program that develops, supports, and certifies aspiring educators to become elementary teachers in New York.
+The East Harlem Teaching Residency, a partnership between the East Harlem Tutorial Program (EHTP) and Hunter College School of Education, is a highly selective teacher training program that develops, supports, and certifies aspiring educators to become special educators in New York.
 Cohorts in Childhood Special Education and Adolescent Special Education in alternating years.

 Eligibility & Admission Requirements

 - A bachelor’s degree from an accredited college or university, with a minimum cumulative grade point average of 3.0

 - A liberal arts or sciences major (or interdisciplinary concentration) of at least 30 credits

 - General education core in the liberal arts and sciences to include: artistic expression, communication, information retrieval, concepts in history and social sciences, humanities, a language other than English, scientific and mathematical process, and written analysis and expression.

 - Submission of official score report on the Graduate Record Examination (GRE)